derlangeblonde/priobaer/README.md

 - Priorities are not yet respected in the solving algorithm.
 - Web component for editing priorities is a rough proof-of-concept and hard to use.
 - Some tests related to DB expiration are brittle.
 I believe due to an inappriopriate time-mocking approach.
+- The application/controller package/layer is too thick.
+Domain logic should be factored into the model package.

 ### Planned Improvements
 - Introduce a session keep-alive mechanism for long-term use.